 Introduces industrial qualification methods, procedures, and requirements.
 Students are prepared to meet the qualification criteria of selected national welding codes and standards.
 Topics include: test methods and procedures, national industrial codes and standards, fillet and groove weld specimens, and preparation for qualifications and job entry.
 Introduces industrial qualification methods, procedures, and requirements.
 Students are prepared to meet the qualification criteria of selected national welding codes and standards.
-Topics include: test methods and procedures, and requirements codes and standards.
 Topics include: test methods and procedures, national industrial codes and standards, fillet and groove weld specimens, and preparation for qualifications and job entry.